 \subsubsection{Folding with zero perturbation, i.e., $[A,B]=0$}

-We start by clarifying, in this subsection, the relationship between this paper's Nyquist shift rules~\eqref{eq:intro:general-shift-rule} which has infinite support and is feasible for~$\sumFun_\Xi$, and the known PSRs which has finite support and is feasible~\cite{Wierichs-Izaac-Wang-Lin:gen-shift:2021} for~$\oldFun_\Xi$.
+We start by clarifying the relationship between this paper's Nyquist shift rule~\eqref{eq:intro:general-shift-rule} which has infinite support and is feasible for~$\sumFun_\Xi$, and the known PSR which has finite support and is feasible~\cite{Wierichs-Izaac-Wang-Lin:gen-shift:2021} for~$\oldFun_\Xi$.

 For every positive integer~$L$, there exists a finite-support PSR feasible for $\oldFun_{\{-L,\dots,L\}}$ \cite{Wierichs-Izaac-Wang-Lin:gen-shift:2021}:

 the expression in the 2nd line is the first derivative of the modified Dirichlet kernel at $(j+\nfrac12)/2L$.
 The following remark makes this compatible with the notation in this paper, by dilation.